nagrohan579/bank_management_system_complete/README.md

 ### 1. **Account Management**
    - **Create Account**: Easily create new bank accounts with customer information.
+   - **Login to Account**: Login to your account using username and password.
    - **Update Account**: Update customer details and account information.
    - **Delete Account**: Safely delete customer accounts when needed.